Yubisaki Milk Tea: Characters

 A classmate of Yoshinori.
-He is first seen in volume 5 with the name "Hitomi".
 He is an artist and has won a lot of awards for his paintings to the point where he could be considered a genius.
 Yoshinori feels like he can relate to him because when Nori became acquainted with Kodama he was in an artist block, similar to what Yoshinori was feeling when he started to grow taller in highschool.
 Yoshinori pulls Kodama out of his artist's block when he, as Yuki, models for him in a painting.
 Kodoma figured out the Yuki is actually Yoshinori from the shape of his collar bone.
 He eventually becomes Yoshinori's friend later on.
 He is a childhood friend of Nogi which had potential to turn into more though eventually dismissed her advances.
-In volumes 6 and 7 his name is given as "Chika".

 Media

 Manga

-Written and illustrated by Tomochika Miyano, Yubisaki Milk Tea was serialized in Hakusensha's seinen manga magazine Young Animal from December 27, 2002, (Note: Debuted in the magazine's first issue of 2003, released on December 27, 2002.) to March 12, 2010.
+Written and illustrated by Tomochika Miyano, Yubisaki Milk Tea was serialized in Hakusensha's seinen manga magazine Young Animal from December 27, 2002, to March 12, 2010.
 Hakusensha collected its chapters in ten tankōbon volumes, released from July 29, 2003, to July 29, 2010.

 In North America, the series was licensed by Tokyopop.
-Eight volumes were released from April 11, 2006, to April 1, 2010 (volume eight combined the eighth and ninth Japanese volumes), before Tokyopop closed down its North American publishing division in April 2011.
+Eight volumes were released from April 11, 2006, to April 1, 2010, (Note: The eighth North American volume combined the eighth and ninth Japanese volumes.) before Tokyopop closed down its North American publishing division in April 2011.